Teamoreteateo/DSA2101-Project/Code.md

-Within `energy` it appears that most songs are energetically similar in the upper range with smaller differences in feature strength while a small group of songs have large differences in `energy` within the lower range, creatning a rich emotional mix.
+Within `energy` it appears that most songs are energetically similar in the upper range with smaller differences in feature strength while a small group of songs have large differences in `energy` within the lower range, creating a rich emotional mix.
 Lastly, `valence` appears steadily different across the songs.
 This ascertains our hypothesis in Plot 2 that although the mean feature stength of `valence` was consistent throughout all her albums, within each album they might spread across a large range of values.
 That hypothesis, also derived from the observations of the distribution of `valence` values in Plot 1, is supported by this observation in Plot 3.
 The `valence` values hint at a purposeful balance in emotions ranging in this album, from happy to sad.
-This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the instricacies of relationships, hence enchancing the album’s emotional appeal.
+This blend of moods resonates with listeners who value both sad and happy songs, encapsulating the instricacies of relationships, hence enhancing the album’s emotional appeal.
 The critical acclaim of this album also likely means that Taylor Swift will be creating more songs in the future following the same musical palette.
 We can perhaps anticipate more acoustic songs released alongside commercial tracks to satiate the